-A big no-no normally happens when you fail to make your mind what to do or how to portray yourself.
+A big no-no happens, which typically when you fail to make your mind what to do or how to portray yourself.
 Like when you get preoccupied with the thought of what to do with your hand and how to sit etc. Don’t fidget, not with your hand, not with your feet nor with your fingers.

 14. Chin up.

 Sort of a gesture of a proud body language, but be proud of being confident.
 Don’t be arrogant.
-Know the difference between confidence and arrogance, you’ll be hated for being arrogant and loved for being confident.
+Know the difference between confidence and arrogance; you’ll be hated for being arrogant and loved for being sure.
 Keep your chin high to retain your body language of confidence.

 15. They are watching your feet too.

 Don’t think that nobody else is watching them if you aren’t.
-Trust me, they are, and it’s of huge huge importance.
+Trust me, they are, and it’s of huge, immense importance.
 It tells them where your interest lies if you’re in the presence of more than one.

 The power of body language is tremendous as it plays a crucial role in creating rapport and reputation.
-In your journey to success, it’s very important not to skip or neglect this aspect of your personality.
+In your journey to success, it’s vital not to skip or neglect this aspect of your personality.